 Cream the butter, sugar and peanut butter together until they are light and fluffy.
 About 2-3 minutes if you are using a stand or electric mixer.

-Then add the eggs one at a time beating in-between each addition then add in the vanilla extract and mashed bananas.
+Then add the eggs one at a time beating in-between each addition then add in the vanilla extract, mashed bananas and buttermilk.
 Mix until everything is well combined about another minute.

 Sieve in the baking soda, baking powder, salt and flour.